 Cheesecake loves a humid environment.
 The steam from the hot water will lift the cheesecake up slowly and evenly, reducing the risk of cracks on the surface.
 Additionally, this slow and even baking method helps prevent the cheesecake from sinking back down as it cools.
 Taking a few extra minutes to prepare a water bath for your cheesecake is well worth it.
 I can’t say enough how valuable it is!

-There's no greater test to your willpower than those several hours you're forced to wait as the cheesecake cools down and then chills in the refrigerator.
+After the cheesecake cools in the oven for 1 hour, place it on the counter to cool.
+After it’s cool, chill it in the refrigerator for at least 4 hours or even overnight.
+There’s no greater test to your willpower than those several hours you’re forced to wait as the cheesecake cools down and then chills in the refrigerator.
 But every minute is completely worth it when you take that first luscious bite.

 To summarize, here are some tricks I discussed:

 - Leave cheesecake in the cooling oven for 1 hour

 Enjoy your velvet-rich cheesecake as is or get a little fancy with a selection of toppings.
 I love cheesecake best with fruit, so I made a simple raspberry sauce.
 You can also top with homemade lemon curd, salted caramel, strawberry compote, or homemade whipped cream.
 Get creative or keep it simple.
 Either way, it’s going to impress.
 (And you’d totally eat it off the floor… Chandler and Rachel style.)

 How to Freeze Cheesecake

 - Cool the cheesecake on the counter before freezing.
 No need to chill it in the refrigerator

 - Freeze on springform pan: Remove the outer rim from the springform pan.
 Wrap the cheesecake with the bottom of the pan with a few layers of plastic wrap, then a final layer of aluminum foil.